 The Company is actively seeking new deployments of its AOT technology.
-In August, 2015, QS Energy was invited to an offshore oil transfer platform in the Gulf of Mexico.
+In August 2015, QS Energy was invited to an offshore oil transfer platform in the Gulf of Mexico.
 This offshore platform was assessed by QS Energy personnel for a potential deployment of the AOT viscosity reduction technology as a solution for super-heavy crude oil flow assurance issues.
 Following the site visit, subject to non-disclosure agreements executed by all parties, laboratory testing was performed on crude oil samples provided by the operator, which demonstrated significant AOT viscosity reductions.
 Detailed hydraulic analysis based on laboratory results and pipeline operating parameters was presented to the operator demonstrating potential benefits of AOT technology within the operator's specified infrastructure.
 Based on this analysis, the Company was directed by the operator to prepare a preliminary configuration for AOT units optimized for the operator's high-volume, space-constrained operations.
 Company engineers and supply chain partners have prepared an optimized configuration and production budget.
 Based on this optimized configuration, the operator is considering an onsite pilot test with full scale AOT equipment for deployment in 2018 or 2019.

 The Company is in discussions with a large Middle Eastern oil company regarding AOT technology in the Middle East, having tested multiple oil samples provided by this oil company at Temple University in 2015 and 2016.
-The most recent round of testing on Middle Eastern oil company samples was completed early 2017, demonstrating AOT viscosity reductions of 20% to 50% in a laboratory setting.
+In 2017, the Company tested multiple oil samples provided by the Middle Eastern oil company, the most recent of which was completed in October 2017.
+These tests demonstrated AOT viscosity reductions on the subject samples of 20% to 50% in a laboratory setting.